sulabhthakor/localmarketpwa/deployment_guide.md

     *   **Action**: Run the installer and restart your computer if asked.
     *   **Verify**: Open Docker Desktop and ensure the engine is running (bottom left corner should be green).

+    *Note: You do NOT need to install PostgreSQL manually.
+Docker will download and run it for you.*

 2.  **Git for Windows**:
     *   Download and install from: [https://git-scm.com/download/win](https://git-scm.com/download/win)
     *   **Action**: Run the installer with default settings.